speedment/speedment-doc/pages/speedment-maven-plugin/maven.md

     </dependencies>
 ```

-This example show a fictive German Type Mapper that converts a String that is either "Ja" (Yes) or "Nein" (No) and maps that to
+This example show a fictive German `TypeMapper` that converts a `String` that is either "Ja" (Yes) or "Nein" (No) and maps that to
-a boolean that is either ```true``` ("Ja") or `false` ("Nein").
+a `boolean` that is either `true` ("Ja") or `false` ("Nein").

-N.B.
-Type Mappers that are added to the plugins must also be on the class path once our application run.
+N.B. `TypeMappers` that are added to the plugins must also be on the class path once our application run.
 Remember to depend on the artifact
-that contains the Type Mapper in your POM file as shown in the last part of the example above.
+that contains the `TypeMapper` in your POM file as shown in the last part of the example above.

 ### Adding a Component
 TBW